 Included in the expansion, several boojums, ranging in size from 1 to 8 feet or taller, were installed into the middle component of the UA cactus collection (See Shantz Photo collection showing President Shantz's 1932 photographs of 8 boojums.)
 Godfrey Sykes, one of the early southwestern naturalists, collected these specimens on an official expedition for the Carnegie Desert Laboratory (formally joined with the University in 1923.)
 Sykes was also responsible for giving the plant the English common name, "Boojum", referencing a poem by Lewis Carroll, "The Hunting of the Snark".
 "Cirio" is the Spanish name - meaning candle or taper.
 Robert Humphreys documention of growth rates of Boojum on the Baja coast indicated that some boojums on the Baja coast put on less than an inch per year, depending on weather conditions.
 In 2006, the three remaining University of Arizona plants were 34, 26.5, and 22 ft tall, averaging about 3" of growth per year over their 70 year history.
 According to Robert Humphrey, mature plants heights can reach heights of 70-80 feet, suggesting the plants on the UA campus are adolescent.

 William Thornton has created an inventory of Arizona's boojums.
 The UA's tallest plant is tied in height with one at the Ghost Ranch Lodge in Tucson.
+This branched specimen was measured at 33 feet tall in 2003.
+In 2015, William Thornton and Bill Peachy used a clinometer to measure the tree and recorded a height of 38.75 feet.
+They later confirmed a more precise height using a laser, of 38.43 feet.
 Thornton says one place to visit a large collection of boojum trees is at the San Diego Zoo's Wild Animal Park.
 Other specimens are at the Desert Botanical Garden in Phoenix, the Huntington Botanical Gardens and Rancho Santa Ana Botanical Gardens, both in the LA area.
 Now fully protected by the Mexican government, boojums are only available in the US if they've been nursery-grown.
 Although their selling price can be nearly $1000 per foot, in light of the recent interest, Tucson native plant nurseries have reported an increased interest in seedlings.